corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/rpc-node-interaction/operating-a-node/authentication/authentication.md

 ### Configure authorization

-Authorization in Corda 5 uses the same Apache Shiro-based solution that was available in Corda 4.
+Authorization in this dev preview uses the same Apache Shiro-based solution that was available in Corda 4.
 For details on how to configure this, see the guide on [managing RPC security](https://docs.corda.net/docs/corda-os/4.8/clientrpc.html#managing-rpc-security) in Corda 4.

 ### Test your configuration